StefaE/PVForecast/README.md

 [OpenWeatherMap](https://openweathermap.org/price) offers free access to their API to regularly download weather forecasts.
 The registration process provides a 32 character API key.

-The weather forecast consists of approx. 10 parameters, including cloud coverage, which can be modelled to a PV forecast (see [Forecast Models](#forecast-models))
+The weather forecast consists of approx. 10 parameters, including cloud coverage, which can be modelled to a PV forecast (see [Forecast Models](#forecast-models)).
+The modelling strategy is controlled with the `Irradiance` parameter as described below.

 ### **MOSMIX** configuration
 ```